Kanjpatel/Intern-Hacks/README.md

 ﻿# Intern-Hacks
-# A website that helps students find hackathons, internships and connect to their peers
+# A website that helps students find hackathons, team members and internships.